And, This Is How To Solve The Climate Crisis With President Clinton

 And for obvious reasons.

-Back to this conveyor belt for talent, the UCs and the CSUs and Caltech and Stanford University, research and development, the Lawrence Livermore Labs and Sendia Labs, and all the investments we're making in science.
+Back to this conveyor belt for talent, the UCs and the CSUs and Caltech and Stanford University, research and development, the Lawrence Livermore Labs and Sendia Labs, and all the investments we're we're making in science.

+And so it's happening there because the human capital is there.
 It's why Elon talks a big game about Texas, but all his folks are in the Bay Area.

 They're all in California.